 Everything except the love of one man.

-By Loyalty Bound is now available as an ebook and a hardcover book from Pen and Sword Fiction
+is available as an ebook and a hard cover book from Pen and Sword Fiction

 Watch the book trailer